eliel-alves/dt-money/README.md

 # DT Money

-Projeto desenvolvido utilizando React e TypeScript, a aplicação consome uma API local simulando um backend completo.
-O objetivo do projeto é aprender como criar interfaces que exibem conteúdo existente em alguma API.
+Project developed using React and TypeScript, the application consumes a local API simulating a complete backend.
+The goal of the project is to learn how to create interfaces that display existing content in some API.

 ## The idea